-PHE guidelines on rabies post-exposure treatment
+Guidelines on managing rabies post-exposure

 - Rabies is an acute viral encephalomyelitis caused by several members of the Rhabdoviridae family.
 It transmits through infected saliva via bites or scratches from rabid animals (in particular dogs).
 It is almost invariably fatal once symptoms develop